krayoola/middle-earth/README.md

 ## Mordor

-Mordor `prime-number-server`, is responsible for prime number generation that is requested by Client.
-It's main function is to abstract any computation away from the proxy server a.k.a Gondor in a streaming fashion.
+Mordor `prime-number-server`, is responsible for prime number generation that will be stream to the client.
+It's main function is to abstract any computation away from the proxy server a.k.a Gondor.

 ### Sample request